Last updated on March 26th, 2022 at 03:54 pm

 A homeowner’s insurance is a must for every property owner in Germany.

-In its basic coverage, this insurance offers protection against the risks of fire, tap water and natural hazards (for example, storm and hail).
+In its basic coverage, this particular home insurance in Germany offers protection against the risks of fire, tap water and natural hazards (for example, storm and hail).

 German homeowners insurance protects the real estate owners against the financial loss caused by property damage.
 In the event of damage, the entire building is insured.
-A homeowners insurance in Germany covers the following damages:
+Homeowners insurance in Germany covers the following damages:

 Homeowners insurance in Germany pays out after a destructive fire.
 In addition, there is compensation for costs due to extinguishing water and soot.